Back in 2014 a vulnerability in iOS 7.0.6 was discovered that affected iPhones, iPads and other Apple Mobile devices.

 This customer had to determine which Mobile Devices their employees were using and whether those devices were affected by this vulnerability.

-The customer turned to Radar Reporting, specifically the Mobile Devices by OS reports to identify which of their employees were affected by this vulnerability.
+The customer turned to Quadrotech’s Reporting solution, specifically the Mobile Devices by OS reports to identify which of their employees were affected by this vulnerability.

 They created a set of customised filters for the Mobile Devices by OS report that reported all Apple Mobile Devices that did not have the latest version of iOS installed.
 This report was scheduled to be emailed out to the Help Desk team every morning.

-As the customer was an existing Radar Reporting customer they were able to respond to this vulnerability in minutes by simply adding filters to Radar Reporting pre-existing Mobile OS reports.
+As the customer was an existing Quadrotech Reporting customer they were able to respond to this vulnerability in minutes by simply adding filters to Quadrotech Reporting pre-existing Mobile OS reports.

 Every day the Help Desk team received a list containing the Names, Email Addresses, Phone Numbers and Mobile Device type for everyone in the company that had a vulnerable Apple device.
 The report enabled them to respond pro-actively, contacting every employee on the list and guiding them through the process to upgrade their operating system.
 Their quick responses reduced the risk to any corporate data that might have been compromised by an attacker through this vulnerability.